Ajay-Bommidi/Strongify/README.md

 Generate Secure Passwords: Creates random, customizable passwords to protect against brute-force attacks.
 Learn Python GUI Development: Demonstrates skills in Python and Tkinter for building accessible interfaces.

-Showcase Growth: Evolved into PassFort, a CLI tool with advanced features, reflecting my journey in software development.
+Evolved into PassFort, a CLI tool with advanced features, reflecting my journey in software development.

 Note: For a modern, CLI-based experience with enhanced password strength, check out PassFort!